LNAT (National Admissions Test for Law)

 You can do this from 1 August in the year you intend to apply.
 There are further instructions on the information you will need to provide and how to do this are on the LNAT website

-Unlike our other admissions tests, candidates sitting the LNAT normally do so in a registered test centre, rather than in their school or college.
+Candidates sitting the LNAT normally do so in a registered Pearson VUE test centre.
 There are over 500 LNAT test centres around the world with 150 in the UK.

 To find your nearest test centres you can use the LNAT live test centre locator.
 If you cannot find your country listed in the test centre locator or in the list of test centres scheduled to open soon, please contact the LNAT Administrator.